 Some businesses tell scary or ugly stories.
 A lot of businesses tell boring ones.
-Seth got me thinking about the elements that I believe tell a more inviting story for a writing business — the kind of story that attracts more terrific clients and better revenue.
+Seth got me thinking about the elements that I believe tell a more inviting story for a writing business — the kind of story that attracts more terrific freelance writing clients and better revenue.

 If you’re a professional writer, of course you need to write well.
 But it isn’t just ability that makes a writer successful — it’s also wise positioning.
 It’s the implied story that your business tells.

 Here are my thoughts on five “story elements” that help you attract the right freelance writing clients, at the right pricing, in the right numbers.

 Story element #1: Your Voice

 For any business, but particularly for a writer, the voice of your marketing is one of the most important story elements you have.

 What does that look like on your site today?
 Do you sound stiff and formal, or loose and conversational?
 Like tends to attract like, and the personality you put into your writing voice will tend to attract those qualities in your clients.